cristianglezm/EvoGarden/Planning.md

         -   `nutrientBehavior`: Decrements a `lifespan` timer.
 It is removed when the timer expires.
         -   `corpseBehavior`: Decrements a `decayTimer`.
 When the timer expires, it is removed and replaced by a `Nutrient`.
         -   `slimeTrailBehavior`: Decrements a `lifespan` timer and is removed when it expires.

+    -   `hiveBehavior`: A stationary actor that converts stored pollen into honey and spawns new bees when resources are sufficient.
+    -   `territoryMarkBehavior`: A temporary, invisible actor that decays over time.
+It can hold a `Signal` which also has a time-to-live (`ttl`).

 -   **Spring Repopulation**: To prevent total ecosystem collapse, the engine checks for the transition from Winter to Spring.
 If either the flower or insect populations are at zero, it repopulates.
 If the Seed Bank contains champion genomes, they are used to create new flowers; otherwise, new random flowers are spawned.